Kneedeep2005/UETC/README.md

 - **Book (conceptual entry point):** *The Shape of Everything* (Unified Field Press)
 - **Repository (technical backbone):** This GitHub repo, designed to answer “where is the paper?”, establish scope, authorship, and versioning, and provide a stable reference for technically literate readers.

+## Relationship to *The Shape of Everything*

+*The Shape of Everything* is the conceptual and narrative entry point to UETC.

+This repository serves as the technical reference: definitions, structure, constraints, and observational framing.
+The book provides the broader physical intuition, historical context, visual synthesis, and cross-scale narrative that motivated the framework.

+Readers who want:
+- conceptual grounding before engaging the technical material,
+- extended discussion of physical intuition and geometry,
+- and a coherent narrative linking laboratory, heliospheric, and astrophysical scales

+may find the book a useful companion to this repository.

+This repository intentionally avoids reproducing long-form explanatory prose from the book and instead references it where appropriate.

 ## Project Philosophy

 UETC is developed using a mechanism-first, observation-respecting approach.